 The analysis was carried out using the Framework method developed by SCPR's Qualitative Research Unit.
 It involves charting data from the transcripts in a synthesised form into a series of thematic matrices to allow easy comparison between and within cases.
 All of the data from the transcripts is systematically condensed and categorised in this way.

-Copies of the topic guides and the questionnaire used for focus groups and the written evidence are available from the King's Fund.
+Copies of the topic guides used for the focus groups are available from the King's Fund.